wardeiling/Markup-Languages/02_formatted_manuscript/README.md

 # Investigating Bias in MLM with Endogenous Covariates

 ## Overview
-This repository contains a markup manuscript created through Quarto Markdown addressing a critical issue in psychological research: the impact of time-varying endogenous covariates on causal estimates in multilevel linear models (MLM).
+This repository contains the deliverable 2: a markup manuscript created through Quarto Markdown addressing a critical issue in psychological research: the impact of time-varying endogenous covariates on causal estimates in multilevel linear models (MLM).
 Specifically, it explores when the inclusion of such covariates results in biased treatment effect estimates and aims to provide a clearer understanding for researchers unfamiliar with the technical aspects.

 ## Key Topics
 - The use of MLMs in longitudinal data analysis to explore causal relationships.